W E L C O M E T O

 Howard Thurman Bible Institute

-HTBI Program OverviewThe Howard Thurman Bible Institute offered practical life enrichment classes coupled with advanced biblical studies for persons interested in advancing his or her spiritual growth and knowledge of God.
+HTBI Program OverviewThe Howard Thurman Bible Institute offers practical life enrichment classes coupled with advanced biblical studies for persons interested in advancing his or her spiritual growth and knowledge of God.

 |